JustSustainabilityDesign/JSD-website/introduction/index.md

   link="https://tpl.bibliocommons.com/v2/record/S234C4384068"
 %}

 {% include section.html %}

+> ## How can we enact meaningful change in computing to meet the urgent need for sustainability and justice?

 The deep entanglement of information technology with contemporary societies has raised hopes that computing might support transitions toward more sustainable and just futures—futures that phase out fossil fuels, distribute public goods fairly, and enable meaningful access to information.
 In principle, computing should be able to help.